 WordPress can also help you recover content if you lose your internet connection …

-(Recover content if you lose your internet connection)
+(WordPress can help you recover content if you lose your internet connection)

-Another improvement made after WordPress v.
-4.6 is content recovery from loss of connection.
+Another improvement made after WordPress 4.6 is content recovery from loss of connection.
 If you lose your internet connection while writing, your drafts are saved locally to your browser.
 When you return to edit, WordPress notifies you if there is a more recent draft, allowing you to restore the most recent version of your content …

 (Recover content after losing internet connection.
 Source: WordPress 4.6 updates)

-The Compare Revisions area comes up …
+The Compare Revisions section displays in your browser …

 How To Compare Revisions

-Click ‘Previous’ to navigate through earlier revisions …
+Click ‘Previous’ to browse previous versions …

-Click ‘Next’ to inspect later versions …
+Click ‘Next’ to compare more recent revisions …

 (Compare any two revisions)

-(Click on the title link to return)
+(Click on the post title to go back)

-You can also cancel and return to the post editor by clicking on Return to editor …
+You can also cancel and go back to the content editor without making any changes by clicking the ‘Return to editor’ link …

-(Click to return to editor)
+(Compare Revisions – return to post editor)

-WordPress Post Revisions Management – Additional Notes
+WordPress Post Revisions Function – Plugins & Additional Information

-Post Editor Section – The Revisions Box
+Post Editor Section – View The Post Revisions Box

 (Post Editor: Screen Options tab – Revisions)